orhonovich/q-squared/README.md

 ### Usage
-To run Q^2, run `pipeline/run_pipeline.py` and specify the parametrs.
+To run Q^2, run `pipeline/run_pipeline.py` and specify the parameters.
 For example:
 ```
 python pipeline/run_pipeline.py \